-We have to ask ourselves what does the future look like for all these kids finishing high school or already in college.
+We have to ask ourselves what the future looks like for all these kids finishing high school or already in college.
 Online or blended learning may become the norm.
-Who knows when a vaccine will be available.
+Who knows when a vaccine will be available?
 We can’t just put a whole generation of teens’ education on hold.

 I fear that dropping out of college will become the norm.
 I hope that won’t be the case.
 That whatever our ‘New Normal’ becomes it will still include high levels of education for our children.
 They are at a vulnerable stage of their lives.
 Huge decisions to be made even without a pandemic to contend with.